pskrunner14/autonomous-driving-car-detection/README.md

 python main.py --realtime
 ```

-You can also run the detection on images, all you need to do is provide the path of the image:
+You can also run the detection on images, all you need to do is provide the path of the image (results in `images/out/`):

 ```bash
 python main.py --image-path images/test/cars.jpg